OSS Watch: The team

 The OSS Watch team is made up of a balance of academic and business oriented people with a wide range of backgrounds.
 Between June 2007 and June 2010 the team was led by Ross Gardler, a recognised open source participant (Ross has served in many roles, including Vice President of Community Development, a member of the Board of Directors at The Apache Software Foundation, President of the ASF and mentor for many other project communities).
 In June 2011 Ross left to form a spin-out company (and later joined Microsoft Open Technologies, Inc in 2013) and was replaced as OSS Watch manager by Sander van der Waal.
 In September 2012, Scott Wilson of CETIS and the Apache Wookie project joined OSS Watch replacing Sander as Service Manager.
 The current team features three full-time staff and several other members with a variety of backgrounds, from computer science to anthropology.
 The organisation's advisory committee includes representatives from the academic, not-for-profit and business sectors.

-This mix of skills and resources allows the team to examine free and open source software from many different angles, including practical, statistical and cultural.